-• Regulatory and Policy Effectiveness
+Regulatory and Policy Effectiveness

 The Company operates under government regulation and policy for the crude oil and natural gas sector including, land tenure, royalties, taxes, production rates, environmental management, and safety performance.
 Before proceeding with major projects, the Company must follow various regulatory processes to obtain project approvals and permits.
 These processes may include Indigenous and other stakeholder consultation, environmental impact assessments and public hearings.
 The Company's project execution and timelines could be impacted by delays experienced through the regulatory process or by conditions placed on its operations through permit approvals.
 Changes in government policy have the potential to impact the certainty and timelines for the regulatory process on large energy projects, including increased requirements for Indigenous consultation.
-Some examples include the federal Canadian Net-Zero Emissions Accountability Act, federal legislation implementing the United Nations Declaration on the Rights of Indigenous Peoples Act, and the federal Impact Assessment Act, the British Columbia Declaration on the Rights of Indigenous Peoples Act (DRIPA), and the British Columbia policy response to recent Indigenous litigation (e.g. Yahey vs. British Columbia 2021 (B.C.S.C.
+Some examples include the federal Canadian Net-Zero Emissions Accountability Act, federal legislation implementing the United Nations Declaration on the Rights of Indigenous Peoples Act, and the federal Impact Assessment Act, the Alberta sub-regional plans supporting caribou recovery, the British Columbia Declaration on the Rights of Indigenous Peoples Act (DRIPA), and the Blueberry River First Nations Implementation Agreement, which was negotiated by the government of British Columbia to address issues raised in recent Indigenous litigation (i.e Yahey vs. British Columbia 2021 (B.C.S.C.
 1287), a case regarding the cumulative effects of development on Treaty 8 rights).

-• Access to Markets
+Access to Markets